jjohnson-99/Leaf-Segmentation/README.md

 (link)(https://www.kaggle.com/competitions/infected-tomato-leaf-vein-segmentation/data).
 This repository is not associated with any competition submission.

+We do not have access to masks for the test images.
+Therefore, any evaluation of model performance on the test data is done visually.

 ## Segmentation Mask Encoding

 Every mask is the same size as the input images (875x1400 pixels) and is